Skip to content

 Section titled “How the container reaches the host’s ADB”

-bot runs in network_mode: host so the container shares the host’s loopbackadb start-server stays bound to 127.0.0.1:5037 (safe, no LAN exposure) and the container talks to it as 127.0.0.1:5037 from inside.
+bot, api, and web run in network_mode: host so the app shares the host’s loopbackadb start-server stays bound to 127.0.0.1:5037 (safe, no LAN exposure) and both workers and the dashboard ADB scan talk to it as 127.0.0.1:5037 from inside their containers.

 No adb -a, no socat sidecar, no host.docker.internal indirection.